Try out

 English-medium Undergraduate Programs

-We are offering mock lectures from our English-medium Undergraduate programs.
+We are offering mock lectures from our English-medium undergraduate programs.

 Start times can be found below (Japan Standard Time).
 Log in to view any and all lectures you are interested in!